Learning a model of shape selectivity in V4 cells reveals shape encoding mechanisms in the brain: Results

 To measure the number of parts contributing to mV4 responses in SparseShape, we examined the sparsity of the learned sparse code vector as the percentage of its nonzero elements separately for convex and concave parts for each mV4 cell.
 Figure~\ref{fig:distributions}(\subref{fig:sparse_percentage}) demonstrates the sparsity distribution for the population with each neuron displayed as a dot.

-This distribution suggests contributions from more than a single or even three shape parts to mV4 responses with the marginal distributions implying a bias toward convexities in agreement with the observations reported in~\cite{Pasupathy99_contour_features,carlson2011sparse}.
+This distribution suggests contributions from more than a single or even three shape parts to mV4 responses.
+Additionally, convex sparsity median at 0.53 compared to 0.5 for concave sparsity implies a bias toward convexities in agreement with the observations reported in~\cite{Pasupathy99_contour_features,carlson2011sparse}.

 With more convex parts contributing to mV4 responses, one possibility is smaller convex weights compared to fewer but larger concave weights to compensate for this imbalance.
 To evaluate this possibility, for each neuron, we normalized the sparse code vector with maximum set at 1.
 Then, we took the largest weight from each signed curvature type (each mLocalCurv map), resulting in an eight-element vector for each neuron.
 Considering the population distribution over each element of this vector, a shift to larger weights is expected from signed curvature components with substantial contributions to mV4 responses.
 Interestingly, as illustrated in Figure~\ref{fig:distributions}(\subref{fig:sparse_weights_distribution}), all distributions are relatively overlapping, except for that of acute convexities peaking at one, confirming a bias toward convexities in the learned model.